AbenezerTMengesha/Password-Generator/README.md

-# Password Generator Starter Code
+# Password Generator
+Deployable link:

+## Overview
+A simple website that gets input from the user to generate a password.

+## Languages Used
+HTML
+CSS
+JavaScript